-However, it also comes with its own set of limitations.
+However, it also comes with its own set of limitations as every other web host has.
 Whether that should be something worth considering for you or not, may very well boil down to your website’s hosting needs.

 Don’t fret over it though, as we will be explaining everything in detail.